Last updated on September 27th, 2022

 - Heart diseases and other heart complications

-- Dental problems, as a result, you may have gum bleeding toothaches.
+- Dental problems, you may experience gum bleeding, toothache.

 - Mental health problems, especially depression